Parenting

 4. Keep expectations in check

 It would be lovely for your older child to welcome the new baby with open arms and excitement, but it’s important to understand that might not happen immediately.
 It’s perfectly normal for your older child to not understand who this new little baby is and to not be excited about it.
-Don’t force anything and let them explore and ask questions and even leave the room to go do something else if they’d prefer.
+Don’t force anything and let them explore, ask questions, and even leave the room to go do something else if they’d prefer.
 It’s very common for the older child to not want to hold the baby initially, this will come with time.

 5. Take into account your older child’s mood and the time of day for the introduction